johnnovak/RML-Amiga/docs/docs/manual/getting-started.md

 Floppy games
 : Hard drive installed games are the easiest to deal with, floppy games need a bit of practice.
-Read the [Floppy games](#floppy-games) section for details.
+Read the [Floppy games](#floppy-games) section for guidance.
   You can easily recognise a floppy game by the emulated floppy drive sounds.

 Saving your progress
 : When it comes to saving your game progress, it's a bit of a Wild West situation.
 Every game is slightly different, and floppy games that require dedicated save disks are the trickiest.
-But fear not, help is provided for you on the [Game notes](game-notes.md) page for these titles.
+But fear not, help is provided on the [Game notes](game-notes.md) page for these titles.
 Make sure to read the detailed [Saving your progress](#saving-your-progress) section as well for general tips.

 Read the game notes
 : Always check the [Game notes](game-notes.md) page for special instructions